BetterThanTomorrow/calva-docs/docs/vim.md

 # Calva and the VIM Extension

 First thing first.
 The [VIM Extension](https://github.com/VSCodeVim/Vim) and Calva has some friction between them.
-Expect it to be a bit painful.
 The alternative [VSCode Neovim](https://github.com/asvetliakov/vscode-neovim) extension may fare a bit better as it unbinds keystrokes from VS Code while not in insert mode and uses Neovim as a backend.

 ## Selection commands